gempesaw/writing/published/sipe-bitlbee-and-mavericks.md

 `--with-pidgin` specifies the `pidgin` package as a dependency, which I believe we'll need to manually compile `pidgin-sipe`, since it's not available on homebrew.
+In case `brew link bitlbee` doesn't put `bitlbee` in your path, you can just

+    $ ln -s /usr/local/Cellar/bitlbee/3.2.2/sbin/bitlbee /usr/local/bin/bitlbee

 ### 2. get pidgin-sipe

 `pidgin-sipe` will teach bitlbee how to speak SIPE!
 Download the latest tarball from the sipe project [on SourceForge][sipe].
 At time of writing, the direct download link to 1.18.4 is [here][].
-Compiling it requires `gettext`, so get that from homebrew real quick:
+Compiling it requires `gettext`, and it may not be linked by default, so link it if necessary:

 [sipe]: http://sourceforge.net/projects/sipe/files/sipe/
 [here]:
 http://sourceforge.net/projects/sipe/files/sipe/pidgin-sipe-1.18.4/pidgin-sipe-1.18.4.tar.gz/download

-    $ brew install gettext
     $ brew link --force gettext

-Unzip the tarball, get in that folder, and get to work [compiling][c]
+Unzip the `pidgin-sipe.tar.gz` tarball, get in that folder, and get to work [compiling][c]
 it:

 [c]: http://sourceforge.net/p/sipe/discussion/688534/thread/9b11e2b4

-    $ ./configure -disable-quality-check -prefix=/usr/local/
+    $ ./configure --disable-quality-check --prefix=/usr/local/
     $ make
     $ sudo make install

-The `-prefix` option just puts stuff where Homebrew does, which may or may not be a good idea; I've no idea.
+The `-prefix` option apparently is used to tell pidgin-sipe where to find the libpurple files that we installed as part of `pidgin` during the earlier `bitlbee --with-pidgin` step.

 ### 3. tell bitlbee what's up!